martbetz/The-Promura-Project/FAQs.md

 *** WORK IN PROGRESS ***
 </center>

+Where possible, links are provided to original sources; where original sources are no longer available or incomplete, detailed summaries of the original sources are sited.

 <!--- <h4>Do you own either of these lenses?</h4>

 No. I used to own a 28mm, but it fell into the sea a few years back (it’s yours, if you can find it; it’s down there somewhere, about a mile off the coast of Ireland 😉).
 I didn’t keep note of the serial number, unfortunately, so it isn’t included in the list (so, if you do dive down and grab it, be sure to send me the details 😉).